 How to livestream with no viewers – Video Transcript

-So the topic of today’s live stream is how do you live stream when you have no viewers?
+The topic of today’s live stream is how do you live stream when you have no viewers?
 If you’re just getting started with live streaming, if you’re just getting started with growing your business and growing your platforms on social media, you may not have many, or you may not have any viewers on your live stream.

 And I get it, it can be incredibly discouraging and upsetting.
 And I’m going to talk a bit about this and also strategies to help you work through this.
 And so let’s get started.

-So for those of you who don’t know me, my name is Sara Nguyen, and I help coaches, consultants and creative pros build their business using video with ease.
+For those of you who don’t know me, my name is Sara Nguyen, and I help coaches, consultants and creative pros build their business using video with ease.
 And I live stream a lot about live streaming.

 Make sure that you check out the links in the description because I’ll go back and put all of the timestamps as well as any resources that I mentioned in this video.
-So let’s get right into it.
+Let’s get right into it.
 When it comes to live streaming, this is the biggest mistake that I see lots of people who are new to live streaming make.

-So what happens is they go through this vicious circle and they get really excited about live streaming because they’ve heard about it and they want to try it out.
+What happens is they go through this vicious circle and they get really excited about live streaming because they’ve heard about it and they want to try it out.
 And they hear people like me talk about how great it is in terms of building connection, and in terms of getting your content out there.

 And they go, yeah, let’s live stream.
 And then they live stream, you know, they hit, they hit that go live button, whether it’s on Facebook, live, Instagram live or YouTube live, and then no one shows up, right?